 By now, you can surely see the parallel I’m making between mechanics and truckers.
 At least it seems clear to me, the jobs that do the most to keep our lives in motion are the most undervalued.
 Hard hand-work like that of mechanics and truckers doesn’t pay as well or build as much culture capital as knowledge-heavy jobs like management consulting or lawyering.
 And underneath it all lies a silly assumption that hard-laborers can’t do the complex work of knowledge-workers because they’re not smart enough.
 How sad.

-I can tell you, having performed both types of work, most mechanics and truckers employ the same highly-valued critical thinking skills that everyone else (supposedly) does.
-Take my little electrical problem as an example of the critical intellectual steps it takes to solve a mechanical issue: 1) I listened carefully to my father’s story about how the truck broke down; 2) I analyzed various components of the story to determine possible causes; 3) I identified the electrical components potentially involved; and, 4) I tracked the convoluted interwoven electrical wires until the issue was clearly diagnosed and fixed.
+I can tell you most mechanics and truckers employ the same highly-valued critical thinking skills that everyone else (supposedly) does.
+Here’s a high-level breakdown of the intellectual steps it takes to solve a mechanical issue: 1) mechanics listen to how a car or truck broke down; 2) they analyze various components of the story to determine possible causes; 3) they identify mechanical or electrical components potentially involved; and, 4) they diagnose and fix the issue.
 Listen.
 Analyze.
 Identify.
 Diagnose.
 Fix.
 After just a little thought, it became obvious to me that good mechanics are master logicians of cause-and-effect relationships.
-While the rest of us are lucky to simply understand that concept at all, mechanics jump through the hoops of critical thought as a matter of everyday practice.
+While the rest of us are lucky to simply understand that conceptual line of thinking, mechanics jump through the hoops of critical thought as a matter of everyday practice.
 And there’s something deeply horrifying about this.

 Our culture claims to value critical thinking skills, but we know deep down that most people don’t actually operate at that intellectual level.
-The vast majority of our highly compensated knowledge workers are, in fact, barely above average in this respect.
-And this really is true based on some of my own corporate experiences.
-Rather unsurprisingly, the people who make the most money simply build strong relationships that skyrocket them to the top.
-Wouldn’t it be an interesting and probably more fair world if that wasn’t the case?
-But getting back to our sad reality, the folks who actually deploy the skills our culture supposedly values the most are the people it values the least, like mechanics and truckers.
+Sadly, the folks who actually deploy the skills our culture values the most are the people it often values the least, like mechanics and truckers.

 I know that’s a big claim.
-And it’s not to say that our knowledge-workers are stupid.
-Of course, that’s not true.
 This is a complex issue I’m bring up, the matter of what kinds of jobs we should value the most, but there’s something significant to this line of thought that’s structurally, politically, economically, socially, and culturally problematic.
-In future posts, I’ll spend more time getting to the root of the problem.
-After all, cracking the code and explaining why our corporate world is quite literally the bane of our modern American experience is a very tricky business and filled with ambiguities and risks.
-But don’t worry, I’ll get there.

 Image Credit: Evan Kirby